Battle of Carlisle: Background

 Carlisle was settled in 1751, and the Carlisle Barracks military post was established nearby in 1757, during the French and Indian War.
 The United States Army Cavalry School was established at the post in 1838.

 Captain Stoneman's four companies had a Civil War encampment at Horner's Mill on May 6, 1861.
 By June 1863 the barracks' cavalry had been "withdrawn to Harrisburg".

-On June 27, 1863, Confederate Lieutenant General Richard S. Ewell's Second Corps of the Army of Northern Virginia stopped at Carlisle en route to Harrisburg and requisitioned supplies and food from the populace.
+On June 27, 1863, Confederate Lieutenant General Richard S. Ewell's Second Corps of the Army of Northern Virginia stopped at Carlisle en route to Harrisburg and looted supplies and food from the populace.
 Ewell, as well as some of his officers, had been stationed at the Carlisle Barracks prior to the Civil War when they were still members of the United States Army.
 He paused in Carlisle while sending his cavalry under Brigadier General Albert G. Jenkins towards the Susquehanna River and Harrisburg.
 After resting much of his infantry overnight, Ewell moved northward in his quest to seize the state capital.

-After the Confederates left in response to an order from Lee to concentrate near Gettysburg, Carlisle was reoccupied by Baldy Smith and a small contingent of New York and Pennsylvania militia from the Department of the Susquehanna, dispatched by the department commander, Maj.
+After the Confederates left in response to an order from Lee to concentrate near Gettysburg, Carlisle was liberated by Baldy Smith and a small contingent of New York and Pennsylvania militia from the Department of the Susquehanna, dispatched by the department commander, Maj.
 Gen. Darius N. Couch.
 The 32nd and 33rd Pennsylvania Volunteer Militia, Landis's Philadelphia militia artillery battery, and a company of the 1st New York Cavalry formed Smith's force.